NREL/resstock/README.md

 ## Measures

 This repository contains several OpenStudio measures:
-- `BuildResidentialHPXML`: A measure that translates a set of building unit argument values to an HPXML file.
+- `BuildResidentialHPXML`: A measure that generates an HPXML file from a set of building description inputs (including, e.g., simplified geometry inputs).
 - `BuildResidentialScheduleFile`: A measure that generates a CSV of detailed schedules (e.g., stochastic occupancy) for use in the simulation.
 - `HPXMLtoOpenStudio`: A measure that translates an HPXML file to an OpenStudio model.
 - `ReportSimulationOutput`: A reporting measure that generates a variety of simulation-based annual/timeseries outputs in CSV or JSON format.